rbeltran076/taskers/README.md

    npm run make-desktop-shortcut
    ```

 That's it!
-The app stores your prompts in your user data folder.
+The prompt selector stores your prompts in your user data folder.
 Click "Manage Prompts" to add new ones.

+## Future Modules

+Additional productivity tools will be added to the Taskers suite in future updates.